willdarkins/Darkins_OOP-Challenge/README.md

 *Steps required to install project and how to get the development environment running:*
 <br>
 🔌 Begin by cloning the starter code from the project's Github repository.
-- Open in the project in your code editor and prompt the terminal.
+- Open the project in your code editor and prompt the terminal.
 - Please install the following modules before running the application:
 * `npm init`
 * `npm i fs`